Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/obmen.md

 This sets a sentinel value into the receive activity flag.
-The value 0xABCD serves as a recognisable marker that can be checked by the diagnostics thread to verify the receive loop is active.
+The value 0xABCD serves as a recognisable marker that can be checked by the diagnostics thread (TestProc) to verify the receive loop is active.
+If TestProc sees that atom_rx has not been set to 0xABCD within a configured timeout, it can conclude that the WorkProc thread has hung and initiate recovery.

 ### Step 4: Session Timeout